 In this paper, we have investigated the use of a probability function to represent belief in an argument.
 We use this to identify an epistemic labelling, and thereby an epistemic extension.
-The notion of an epistemic extension is very general as there are no constraints on the probability function in general.
-However, we have considered various constraints on the probability function leading to two views on using the probability functions, namely the standard view, and the non-standard view.
-Many of the constraints on the probability function that we have investigated take into account aspects of the structure of the argument graph.
+We have considered various constraints on the probability function leading to two views on using the probability functions, namely the standard view, and the non-standard view.
 We applied our classification of properties of probabilistic argumentation to the problem of completing partial probability assignments.
 A first investigation leads us to believe that maximizing entropy within probability functions of a specific type gives appropriate results for this problem.
 In future work, we will investigate this issue in more depth.

-The work in this paper contrasts with other research on introducing a probability assignment to arguments such as [LON11].
+The work in this paper contrasts with other research on introducing a probability assignment to arguments such as [3].
 There, a probability distribution over the subgraphs of the argument graph is introduced, and this can then be used to give a probability assignment for a set of arguments being an admissible set or extension of the argument graph.
 They assume independence between arguments which in general is not appropriate.
-To address this shortcoming, the set of spanning subgraphs can be used as a sample space, thereby obviating the need for an independence assumption between arguments [Hun12].
+To address this shortcoming, the set of spanning subgraphs can be used as a sample space, thereby obviating the need for an independence assumption between arguments [4].
 This probability distribution over subgraphs is used to give a probability assignment to extensions.
-For a semantics X (such as grounded, preferred, or stable), the probability that a set of arguments Γ is an extension according to semantics X, denoted $P_X(\Gamma)$, is the sum of the probability assigned to the subgraphs for which Γ is an extension according to semantics X. The uncertainty that is being handled in [LON11, Hun12] is about the structure of the graph, and it is therefore a different kind of uncertainty model to the being addressed by this paper.
-Similarly, the work [JCV08] extends abstract argumentation by allowing the attack relation to be a fuzzy relation.
+For a semantics X (such as grounded, preferred, or stable), the probability that a set of arguments Γ is an extension according to semantics X, denoted $P_X(\Gamma)$, is the sum of the probability assigned to the subgraphs for which Γ is an extension according to semantics X. The uncertainty that is being handled in [3, 4] is about the structure of the graph, and it is therefore a different kind of uncertainty model to the one being addressed by this paper.
+Similarly, the work [11] extends abstract argumentation by allowing the attack relation to be a fuzzy relation.